pantheon-systems/documentation/source/_docs/git.md

 <div class="panel-inner" markdown="1">
 The key fingerprint is a representation of the public key, used by the remote server to identify itself.
 These public keys, along with private keys, form a **keypair** used by the [Diffie-Hellman key exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) to encrypt communication between you and the server.

 On a standard server system, the server administrator would publish their host keys and fingerprints publicly, so clients could match them to the keys presented at these prompts.
-On Pantheon however, application servers are created and destroyed too rapidly to maintain a public key list.
+On Pantheon however, application containers are created and destroyed too rapidly to maintain a public key list.

 You can, however, easily tell your machine to automatically trust all Pantheon `*.drush.in` servers by disabling the `StrictHostKeyChecking` option in your SSH configuration file.